 - 9.65 Public art can play a critical part in the development and regeneration of places by making the architecture and/or the setting or public space around them more attractive, and establishing a sense of place and local identity.
 It also has intrinsic cultural and aesthetic value. - 9.66 The placing of public artworks on or off development sites is a material consideration in the planning system.
 The Council encourages all major developments (10 or more dwellings or 1,000 sq. m or more of non-residential floorspace) to integrate public artworks as part of the overall design concept from the outset.
-Applications for development should incorporate information on the content and quality of any artwork into the accompanying Design and Access Statement. - 9.67 In exceptional circumstances where the incorporation of artwork is not possible within the development, the Council will seek an equivalent financial contribution to a 'pool' for the commissioning of public artworks elsewhere within the Borough.
+Applications for development should incorporate information on the content and quality of any artwork into the accompanying Design and Access Statement. - 9.67 In exceptional circumstances where the incorporation of artwork is not possible within the development, the Council will seek an equivalent financial contribution to a 'pool' for the commissioning of public artworks elsewhere within the Borough INSERTED: , or following the introduction of the Community Infrastructure Levy (CIL) the Council may include off-site commissions within a list of the types of infrastructure that it intends will be funded by CIL.
 In such cases, the requirement in the policy for integrated design would not apply.